-Both SCA and BBI attacks compromise systems where the AES keys are long lived or permanently reside within the device.
+This attack compromises systems where the AES keys are long lived or permanently reside within the device.

-In such use cases where AES keys are short lived, e.g., TLS session keys, both attacks do not have any direct impact.
+In such use cases where AES keys are short lived, e.g., TLS session keys, this attack does not have any direct impact.